miso-lims/miso-lims/docs/admin/mysql-8-upgrade.md

    mysql -D ${DATABASE} -uroot -p < misodb_5_7.sql
    ```

+1. Update the `driverClassName` in your `ROOT.xml` to "com.mysql.cj.jdbc.Driver"

 1. Update the database URL in your `ROOT.xml`.
 Replace `localhost` and `lims` with the correct host
   and database name.
 Note the recommended connection options have changed